-5 Tips for Posing in Photographs
+5 Tips for Looking Great in Photos

 You've played second fiddle to your gorgeous photogenic friends enough in your life, it's time to show them up – with a little help from a well-placed head tilt.